- Ensuring uniformity in operations and preventing human error

 Here’s an example of how RPA can be used to improve the analytics of an e-commerce solution:

 Bots collect information about the customers, such as the amount of money being spent, buying habits, etc. to help you personalize customer experience.
 During the stages that follow data processing, automation can be used to analyze the data, build reports, and compare information from them with the store’s product inventory.
 Such an approach will help facilitate and accelerate the work of the sales and marketing teams.

 RPA technologies also provide organizations with a bonus benefit — task execution data that can enhance analytics.
 It’s useful for uncovering hidden patterns and drawbacks in your business processes to find an appropriate way to optimize the supply chain.
-Also, bots notify you about the exceptions they cannot handle within their algorithm during task execution so that you can more efficiently develop the BPM strategy.
+Also, bots notify you about the exceptions they cannot handle within their algorithm during task execution so that you can more efficiently

 Compatibility with existing systems